 About QSLs, LOTW, and eQSL

 Deep into retirement, I have no extra money to waste on the postage to send and receive QSL cards, the cost to print them, and the many hours it takes to file them and send replies.
 The average cost of sending an SASE with return postage is now more than $3 US.
-I have to pay $2 for one IRC.
-If you're not on LOTW, I'm much less likely to call you when I see you spotted.
-Putting your log on LOTW and eQSL saves an average of $3 for everyone who wants a confirmation from you.
+I can no longer buy IRCs.
+If you're not on LOTW, I will not send you a paper card, and I'm much less likely to call you when I see you spotted.
+Putting your log on LOTW and eQSL saves an average of $3.50 for everyone who wants a confirmation from you.
 Be a considerate ham -- put your log on LOTW and eQSL.
-Both are free, and are easy to use if you use the popular computer logging software.
+Both are free, and are easy to use if you use popular computer logging software.
 I've used DXKeeper (also free) with LOTW since 2004.
 Yes, LOTW charges a small amount when you apply a QSO to an award, about the cost of printing one paper card.
-I started over on DXCC when I moved here from Chicago, and I recently made a submission for DXCC on the nine HF bands.
-Of 1,300 band-countries I submitted, about 1,000 were LOTW.
-Using LOTW saved me about $3,000 in postage -- that's more than enough to buy a really nice rig!
-And LOTW has finally reached critical mass -- as of last week, half of all my QSOs since moving to California in 2006 are confirmed on LOTW!
+I started over on DXCC when I moved here from Chicago, and have since made five submissions for DXCC on the nine HF bands.
+Of 2,200 band-countries I submitted, about 1,700 were LOTW.
+Hams who were considerate enough to use LOTW saved me nearly $5,000 in postage -- that's more than enough to buy a really nice rig!
+And LOTW has finally reached critical mass -- as of last week, 57% of all my QSOs since moving to California in 2006 are confirmed on LOTW!